divyamrastogi/smart-binge/content/pages/4--terms-and-condition/index.md

 ## Do we use Cookies?

 We do not use cookies ourselves.
-However, Third party services used on our website like Google analytics, Google Adsense and Disqus commenting platform use cookies to identify you, save your preferences and serve relevant ads.
+However, Third-party services used on our website like Google Analytics, Google Adsense and Disqus commenting platform use cookies to identify you, save your preferences and serve relevant ads.

 ## Do we disclose any information to outside parties?